yanxx422/Javascript-storefront-backend-api-with-postgres-project/README.md

 ## Introduction

 This is a project that builds a JavaScript API for an online store based on a requirements given by the stakeholders.
 Tasks include architect the database, tables, and columns to fulfill the requirements.
 A RESTful API is created to be accessible to the frontend developer.
 There are also tests, secured user information with encryption, and provide tokens for integration into the frontend.
-The detailed requirment are in  `REQUIREMENTS.md` file.
+The detailed requirment can be found in  `REQUIREMENTS.md` file.
 ## Technologies used
 - Postgres for the database
 - Node/Express for the application logic